P-ASilva/crawl-and-search/README.md

 **Note:** Any and all inferences based on the data are subject to the variability of the data used and the restrictions/themes of the news network from which the data were sourced.

 #### Conclusion
 This application combines web scraping and text processing techniques to provide a searchable database of CNN articles.
-It leverages the power of TF-IDF for efficient and relevant search results, making it a robust tool for querying large text datasets and a good option for data collection on news articles.
+It leverages the power of TF-IDF for efficient and relevant search results, making it a robust tool for querying large text datasets and a good start for data collection on news articles.